Facts About Academic Programs

 - High school students spend up to half of their time in academic courses; college students in the B.F.A. and B.M. programs spend one-quarter to one-third.

-- High school students complete all requirements (20 Carnegie units) for the NCSA High School Diploma.
-All courses are college-preparatory, including Advanced Placement options in English, Mathematics and History.
+- High school students complete all requirements (20 Carnegie units) for the UNCSA High School Diploma.
+All courses are college-preparatory, including Advanced Placement options in English, Mathematics and Social Studies.

 - The average class size in the high school program is 16 students per class.

-- The average SAT score for UNCSA high school students tends to be among the top three in the state of North Carolina, and well above the national average.
+- The average SAT score for UNCSA high school students tends to be among the top three in the state of North Carolina, and well above the state and national average.

-- The 16 to 18 faculty instructors in the high school program all have master's or doctoral degrees in their disciplines, and are highly committed to the unique demands of teaching in a performing arts conservatory environment.
+- All full time instructors in the academic program hold master's degrees, doctoral degress, or are master's candidates, and all are highly committed to the unique demands of teaching in a performing arts conservatory environment.

 - College students must meet the University of North Carolina Minimum Course Requirements to be admitted to the baccalaureate degree program, and subsequently must complete successfully 36 to 45 credit hours in academic courses to receive the B.F.A. or B.M. degree.